gilcrest/gilcrest.github.io/content/posts/errors/index.md

 #### Unauthenticated Error Flow

-The `errs.Unauthenticated` error should only be raised at points of authentication.
-I will get into application flow in detail in later posts, but authentication for [go-api-basic](https://github.com/gilcrest/go-api-basic) happens in middleware handlers prior to calling the app handler for the given route.
+The `errs.Unauthenticated` error should only be raised at points of authentication as part of a middleware handler.
+I will get into application flow in detail later, but authentication for `go-api-basic` happens in middleware handlers prior to calling the app handler for the given route.

-- The `WWW-Authenticate` *realm* is set to the request context using the `DefaultRealmHandler` middleware in the [handlers package](https://github.com/gilcrest/go-api-basic/blob/main/handler/middleware.go) prior to attempting authentication.
+- The `WWW-Authenticate` *realm* is set to the request context using the `defaultRealmHandler` middleware in the [app package](https://github.com/gilcrest/go-api-basic/blob/main/app/middleware.go) prior to attempting authentication.
-- Next, the Oauth2 access token is retrieved from the `Authorization` http header using the `AccessTokenHandler` middleware.
+- Next, the Oauth2 access token is retrieved from the `Authorization` http header using the `accessTokenHandler` middleware.
 There are several access token validations in this middleware, if any are not successful, the `errs.Unauthenticated` error is returned using the realm set to the request context.
 - Finally, if the access token is successfully retrieved, it is then converted to a `User` via the `GoogleAccessTokenConverter.Convert` method in the `gateway/authgateway` package.
 This method sends an outbound request to Google using their API; if any errors are returned, an `errs.Unauthenticated` error is returned.

 > In general, I do not like to use `context.Context`, however, it is used in [go-api-basic](https://github.com/gilcrest/go-api-basic) to pass values between middlewares.
 The `WWW-Authenticate` *realm*, the Oauth2 access token and the calling user after authentication, all of which are `request-scoped` values, are all set to the request `context.Context`.